 |H310||X370, B350, A320|

 Outside of a single new AMD motherboard — which supports TPM 2.0 — EVGA only sells Intel boards.
 Once again, these are the chipsets that support TPM 2.0, not the ones that support Windows 11.
-The steep CPU requirements on Windows 11 mean that some of the below chipsets won’t work on the OS.
+The steep CPU requirements on

 To enable TPM 2.0, enter the BIOS, select Setup, go to Advanced, and find the Trusted Computing option.
 There, select Intel PTT Support, save your changes, and reboot your machine.